EmotionCognitionLab/ET-remove-artifacts/README.md

 Download this repository to your local drive, making sure that the .m and .mlapp files are located in the same directory.

 The project is written and tested on Matlab 2019a.
-Probably won't work on earlier versions of Matlab due to use of uicomponents.
+Probably won't work on earlier versions of Matlab due to use of uicomponents that were introduced in later Matlab versions.

 I recommend using Windows for complete functionality.
 I noticed some minor issues when testing this program on a Mac (e.g., cosmetic stuff and hotkey functionality in the plot editor).

 ## How To Preprocess Your Pupil Data

-This section shows where the ET-remove-artifacts GUI fits into my typical pupil preprocessing workflow.

-Here is an example of my typical pupil preprocessing pipeline:
+This is an example of my typical pupil preprocessing workflow and where the ET-remove-artifacts app fits:

 ![Pipeline](/docs/preprocessing_pipeline.png?raw=true)

-Step 1 is a necessary prerequisite for using this GUI, since the GUI reads a Matlab data structure in which the pupil data is stored in specific sub-fields.
+Step 1 of this workflow stores the raw pupil data in a Matlab data structure that is formatted to be compatible with the ET-Remove-Artifacts application (more on the format in the next section).

-## How To Use ET Remove Artifacts GUI

-Given a typical pupil signal, the blink removal algorithm detects and removes most of the blink artifacts.
-However, atypical artifacts (e.g., due to multiple successive blinks, hardware noise, closed eyes, rapid head movement) may remain untreated by the automated algorithm.
-For these, use the manual plot editor to either interpolate over the user-defined period or replace with NaNs.

-Hopefully, the previous section adequately explained the role of this GUI in context of the entire preprocessing pipeline.
-We'll now go over how to apply this tool - starting with your raw data files.
+Step 2 involves the ET-Remove-Artifacts application, which includes automated and manual blink removal options.
+The automated algorithm can detect and linearly interpolate over artifacts based on typical blink characteristics in the signal and/or a "valid/invalid" sample tag that is provided by certain eye-tracking systems.
+For atypical artifacts that remain undetected or improperly treated by the algorithm, the manual plot editor can be used to either fix interpolations or impute sections of the pupil signal with missing data indicators (NaNs).

 ### Formatting the Data Structure

 The GUI reads pupillometry data from a Matlab data structure "S".
 You'll store each set of pupillometry in seperate indices of this structure.
 Please format the data structure according to these specifications: variable name "S", field "data", sub-fields "sample" and "smp_timestamp."
 The pupil data will be stored as a numerical array in the "sample" sub-field, and its corresponding timestamps will be stored in the "smp_timestamp" sub-field.
 The timestamp values in smp_timestamp should be in units of *seconds*.
-For example, S(1).data.sample accesses the pupil data for the first subject and S(3).data.smp_timestamp accesses the timestamps for the third subject.
+For example, S(1).data.sample accesses the pupil data for the first subject and
+S(3).data.smp_timestamp accesses the timestamps for the third subject.
 After creating your data structure, save it as a .mat file using the command save('name_of_file.mat','S').
 Importantly, the GUI assumes the timestamps are in units of seconds (so convert the units in this step if necessary).
 Load in the Example_Data_Input.mat in your Matlab workspace to view an example of this data structure.

 Reading in your raw data to a Matlab data structure is the only programming step that is absolutely necessary to use the GUI.
 Take a look at ET_ReadFile.m and ReadRawData_Script.m in the RawData2Structure directory to understand how the example data structure was created from its raw data files.